 Paul Mason is a writer, broadcaster and film-maker who speaks on the areas of economics, globalisation and the future of capitalism.

-Between 2001 until 2013 Paul worked on BBC2’s Newsnight programme, firstly as Business & Industry Correspondent, and then as Economics Editor.
+From 2001 to 2013 Paul worked on BBC2’s Newsnight programme, firstly as business and industry correspondent, and then as economics editor.
 Paul’s first live appearance on Newsnight was on the day of the September 11 attacks in 2001 and during his time working on the programme, he covered stories as diverse as the corporate scandals of Enron and Worldcom, Hurricane Katrina, gang violence in Liverpool, the social impact of mobile phones in Africa, and the rise of Aymara nationalism in Bolivia.
-In 2008 Mason appeared as the key talent in a new five-part BBC series Credit Crash Britain.
+In 2008 Paul appeared as the key talent in a new five-part BBC series Credit Crash Britain.